1jour1vin

 About the wine:

-Bachi Bouzouc is sporting her usual floral, powdery, and vibrant outfits.
+Bachi Bouzouc is decked out in his usual floral, powdery, and vibrant outfits.

 About the estate:

 Frédéric Chauffray has two passions: rock music and wine.
-Faced with the choice between his Gibson guitar and winemaking, he ultimately chose the latter.
-Having run a wine shop with his wife Marie since 1990, they settled in 2004 in the Terrasses du Larzac region, in the town of Arboras, at an altitude of about 400 meters, to found La Réserve d'O. Thanks to this cool, elevated location in the foothills of the Larzac plateau, beneath the Col du Vent, and a highly respectful, minimally interventionist approach to viticulture, the couple quickly began producing open, joyful wines—a far cry from the more austere, ascetic styles of some wines in the region.
-The precise balance of aromas and tannins leads us to award this estate its first star.
+Between his Gibson guitar and winemaking, he ultimately chose the latter.
+Starting out as a wine merchant with his wife Marie in 1990, he founded his estate in 2004 in the Terrasses du Larzac region, in the town of Arboras, at an elevation of about 400 meters.
+Thanks to this cool, elevated location in the foothills of the Larzac plateau, beneath the Col du Vent, and a highly respectful, minimally interventionist approach to viticulture, the couple quickly began producing open, joyful wines—a far cry from the more austere styles of some wines in the region.
+Their success is well established, and the Réserve continues to flow.

 Customer rating